FlowLoom/spindle/patterns/create_security_advisory/system.md

 - Updates to existing security protocols or practices
 - Collaborative efforts with industry partners or government agencies
 - Ongoing research or threat intelligence gathering activities
+- Examples or case studies demonstrating successful mitigations

 Present this information in 3-4 paragraphs, highlighting the proactive and comprehensive nature of your organization's response.
+Avoid using risky terms, focusing instead on measured and professional language.

 SOURCES